Robert Drew: Biography

-One of Drew Associates' best known films is Primary (1960), a documentary about the Wisconsin Primary election between Hubert Humphrey and John F. Kennedy.
-It is considered to be one of the first direct cinema documentaries.
+Among the best-known works of Drew Associates is Primary (1960), a documentary about the April 1960 Wisconsin primary election between Democratic Party candidates Hubert Humphrey and John F. Kennedy.
+It is considered one of the first direct cinema documentaries.
+For the film, Drew had Mitch Bogdanovich make smaller 16mm cameras, which allowed for hand-held use and a much closer look at political candidates and campaigning than was previously possible.
 According to critic Matt Zoller Seitz, Primary "had as immense and measurable an impact on nonfiction filmmaking as Birth of a Nation had on fiction filmmaking."

 After Kennedy responded positively to Primary, Drew "proposed to make a next film on him as a President having to deal with a crisis.
 'Yes,' he said, 'What if I could look back and see what went on in the White House in the 24 hours before Roosevelt declared war on Japan?'"
-They finally got their chance when Governor George Wallace of Alabama pledged to personally stand in the doorway to block the enrollment of two African-American students in the University of Alabama to show his opposition to integration.
-Drew secured permission for Drew Associates filmmakers to shoot in the White House, particularly with Robert Kennedy, as well as in Alabama in the home of George Wallace, in the days leading up to June 11, 1963, when Wallace made his infamous stand.
-The resulting film, Crisis: Behind a Presidential Commitment, aired on TV in October 1963 and fueled discussions about the Civil Rights Movement as well as cinéma vérité, or direct cinema.
-It also triggered a storm of criticism over the admission of cameras into the White House.
-Afterward, politicians became more cautious about allowing access to documentary filmmakers, working closely with many of the original Drew Associates filmmakers who had and have continued to have documentary careers of their own.
+They got their chance in spring of 1963 when Governor George Wallace of Alabama pledged, as a show of support for segregation, to personally stand in the doorway to block enrollment of the first two African-American students at the University of Alabama.
+Drew secured permission for his camera crews to film in the White House and in the office of Attorney General Robert Kennedy, as well as in Alabama at the home of Governor Wallace and at the university.
+The film footage covers the days leading up to June 11, 1963, when Wallace made his infamous stand.
+The resulting film, Crisis: Behind a Presidential Commitment, aired on TV in October 1963 and fueled discussions about the Civil Rights Movement.
+It also raised questions about cinéma vérité, and whether the people being filmed alter their behavior out of self-consciousness or a desire to manipulate the process.

-Drew's films have been shown on ABC, PBS, the BBC, and film festivals all over the world.
-Film director Sir Ridley Scott credits his early experience working at Drew Associates as an assistant with turning his career from design to film.

-Drew has made scores of documentaries and has won awards internationally.
-His subjects have included civil rights, other social issues, politics, music, dance and more.
-One of his most recent was From Two Men and a War, which recounts his experience as a World War II fighter pilot and his encounters with the Pulitzer Prize-winning reporter Ernie Pyle.
+Over the course of his career, Drew made scores of documentaries and won numerous awards, including an Emmy for Man Who Dances (1968) about the ballet dancer Edward Villella.
+Drew's films were shown on ABC, PBS, the BBC, and at international film festivals.
+His subjects included politics, civil rights, social and environmental issues, and the arts.
+One of his last documentaries was From Two Men and a War (2005), which recounts his experiences as a World War II fighter pilot and his encounters with the Pulitzer Prize-winning reporter Ernie Pyle.

-Anne Drew, his wife, was a documentary filmmaker at Drew Associates.
-His extended family member Sybil Drew is also a Journalist and Documentary Filmmaker.
+Drew's second wife, Anne Gilbert, was a documentarian at Drew Associates and often worked with her husband on film projects.
+His extended family member Sybil Drew also became a journalist and documentarian.
+Director Sir Ridley Scott credited his early experience working as an assistant at Drew Associates with turning his career from design to film.

 Death

-Drew died on July 30, 2014, at his home in Sharon, Connecticut.
+Robert Drew died on July 30, 2014, at his home in Sharon, Connecticut.
+He was 90.